-With old man winter arriving, Netflix and Chill is simply 10 times more appealing than trekking to a cramped, flu-infested movie theatre—though I am slowly catching up on movies now playing in theaters, and especially because I was clueless as I watched the Golden Globes.
+Sometimes, Netflix and Chill is simply 10 times more appealing than trekking to a cramped, germ-infested movie theatre—though I am slowly catching up on movies now playing in theaters, and especially because I was clueless as I watched the Golden Globes.

-So if you find yourself vegging out like a major couch potato this weekend and looking for something to binge-watch, may I present my shortlist for your consideration of The Best Netflix Shows You Should be Binge-Watching.
+So if you find yourself vegging out like a major couch potato this weekend and looking for something to binge-watch, may I present for your consideration, The Best Netflix Shows You Should be Binge-Watching.

 Not all are new titles and fall under the “in case you missed it” category.
 And, you won't find “Stranger Things” on this list because I’m assuming you’ve seen it—great, right?—okay, on to the list: